-As a result economics training is expanding to include new areas such as computer programming and machine learning.
-As the premier economics department in San Francisco, the world's high-tech hub, we aim to take the lead in updating economics education to reflect these new developments.
-Whether students hope to join the many established firms and numerous startups located within a few blocks of campus, or want to find innovative ways to fight poverty in the developing world, our goal is to equip them with the tools they need.
+As a result, economics training is expanding to include new areas such as computer programming and machine learning.
+As the premier economics department in San Francisco, the world's high-tech hub, we are taking the lead in updating economics education to reflect these new developments.
+Whether students hope to join the many established firms and numerous startups located within a few blocks of campus or want to find innovative ways to fight poverty in the developing world, our goal is to equip them with the tools they need.

-In the meantime, here are some resources for students interested in learning more about this developing sector.
+Here are some resources for students interested in learning more about this developing sector:

 News Articles on Tech Economics

 Big Tech is Testing You.
 The New Yorker.
 March 2020.
 Discusses the growing role of experimentation in the tech sector, and the crucial role economist have played in showing firms how to use it effectively.

 The new dot com bubble is here: it’s called online advertising.
 The Correspondent.
 November 2019.

 Amazon gets an edge with its secret squad of PhD economists CNN Business, March 13, 2019

 "Soon there may be more economists at tech companies than in policy schools" Quartz, October 31, 2018

 "Uber's Secret Weapon is its Team of Economists" Quartz, October 14, 2018